9beach/mpv-config/README.md

 - Does not show subtitle if audio language matches given values.

-* Resets **mpv** geometry when an non-audio file (that is not of known audio extensions and has no video) is loaded.
+* Resets **mpv** geometry when an non-audio file (that is not of known audio extensions and has video) is loaded.
 With this feature, **mpv** can escape from small rectable when a webm media has video even if `mpv.conf` has settings below.

   ```